 The Victorian salt rising bread is the sixth recipe in my series about historical bread recipes without commercial yeast.
 Continue reading Victorian Salt Rising Bread – No-Yeast & Vegan

 This 2-ingredient sprouted sourdough bread from scratch is made without flour!
 Yes, you read that right!
 You’ll only need grains and water for the sprouted sourdough bread!

 After reading about bread history – wild yeast bread, fermented grain drinks, flatbread and sourdough bread – I was interested in trying to make sourdough bread with just grains and water.
 This sprouted sourdough bread is basically a baked soured grain porridge just like a prehistoric human might have made it.

 You don’t need commercial yeast to make a delicious loaf of bread!
 Bake homemade bread with wild yeast from scratch.
-I’ll show you two alternatives to make yeast from scratch at home with honey water or fruit water.
-Bread with honey or fruit yeast is easy and cheap to make and so delicious – it tastes just like ordinary yeast bread!
+I’ll show you two alternatives to make wild yeast starter from scratch at home with fermented honey water or fruit water.
+Bread with wild yeast starter is easy and cheap to make and so delicious – it tastes just like ordinary yeast bread or even better!

 Victorian bread recipes without commercial yeast and without sourdough starter – you don’t need commercial yeast to bake a loaf of bread!
 In the Victorian era it was quite common to make yeast substitutes at home.
 Here you’ll find 8 recipes for homemade yeast substitutes: hop yeast, fruit yeast, grape must yeast, flour yeast sponge, pea yeast, bark yeast & salt rising bread.